INVITED LECTURES AND WORKSHOPS

-“The Past is a Foreign Country: World Musics Signifying History in/and Elizabethan Drama,” Medieval and Early Modern Studies Institute, Dean’s Scholars in Shakespeare, and Digital Humanities Institute of George Washington University, “Global Shakespeares: Mapping World Markets and Archives,” Washington, D.C.
+“The Past is a Foreign Country: World Musics Signifying History in/and Elizabethan Drama,” Medieval and Early Modern Studies Institute, Dean’s Scholars in Shakespeare, and Digital Humanities Institute of George Washington University, “Global Shakespeares: Mapping World Markets and Archives.”

-“Meaning and Myth in Louise Talma’s First Period Works,” Library of Congress/American Musicological Society Lecture Series, Library of Congress, Washington, D.C.
+“Meaning and Myth in Louise Talma’s First Period Works,” Library of Congress/American Musicological Society Lecture Series, Library of Congress.

-“Music for Warrior Women,” Dana School of Music Musicology Lecture Series, Youngstown State University, Youngstown, OH.
+“Music for Warrior Women,” Dana School of Music Musicology Lecture Series, Youngstown State University.

-“Finding and Solving Mysteries: Louise Talma’s Early Life and Works,” Westminster Choir College Sigma Alpha Iota Women in Music week lecture, Princeton, NJ.
+“Finding and Solving Mysteries: Louise Talma’s Early Life and Works,” Westminster Choir College, Sigma Alpha Iota Women in Music Week lecture.

 “Listening to Lady Macbeth,” Bryn Mawr Film Institute, Bryn Mawr, PA.

-Keynote address: “Hearing and Reading Music in Twelfth Night,” seminar on Twelfth Night, American Shakespeare Center, Staunton, VA.
+Keynote address: “Hearing and Reading Music in Twelfth Night,” seminar on Twelfth Night, American Shakespeare Center.

-“Passion, Devotion, Sacrifice: Reading Talma’s The Alcestiad,” Beinecke Fellow lecture, Beinecke Rare Book and Manuscript Library, Yale University, New Haven, CT.
+“Passion, Devotion, Sacrifice: Reading Talma’s The Alcestiad,” Beinecke Fellow lecture, Beinecke Rare Book and Manuscript Library, Yale University.

 Keynote address: “Mademoiselle’s Fontainebleau,” Fourth Annual Susan Porter Memorial Symposium, “Nadia Boulanger and American Music,” American Music Research Center, University of Colorado at Boulder.

-“Il Faut Souffrir: Nadia Boulanger at Fontainebleau,” University of Cincinnati College-Conservatory of Music Friday Forum Lecture Series, Cincinnati, OH.
+“Il Faut Souffrir: Nadia Boulanger at Fontainebleau,” University of Cincinnati College-Conservatory of Music Friday Forum Lecture Series.